Bubseatbubs/nt-news/posts/dannen-backlash.md

 author: 'Billo Busso'
 ---

 Today, members of **Anti-Force** began a smear campaign against the current leader of the Empire, **Dannen**.
-Protesters were seen standing around the Empire holding up giant signs, all filled with hate against Dannen.
+Protesters were seen standing around the Empire holding up giant signs, all filled with attacks against Dannen.
 These signs attacked Dannen’s physical features, stating statements such as: “This is not the face of the Empire!”

 ‎
 ![Dannen](https://raw.githubusercontent.com/Bubseatbubs/nt-news/master/img/creepy.png "Dannen himself")